malinkivecherinki/stunning-rotary-phone/README.md

 ### Changelog

-- Update 66: Added new features and improvements
+- Update 71: Added new features and improvements

-## Update 69

-Added new features and improvements in update 69.